raganwald/raganwald.github.com/_posts/2016-04-25-hubris-impatient-sieves-of-eratosthenes.md

 Althea and Ben were sipping feature espressos at their local indie coffee shop.
 "Althea," Ben began, "I'm prepping for interviews with you-know-who, so I've been trying to read as many algorithm blog posts as I can, just to catch up on all the stuff I've forgotten now that Ive been working for a few years..."
 Althea died a little inside. *That conversation*.
 Programmers were notorious for taking interview questions extremely personally.

 "Oh?"
-Althea tried to discourage Bob with overt disinterest.
-It was futile, of course: Bob carried on.
+Althea tried to discourage Ben with overt disinterest.
+It was futile, of course: Ben carried on.

-"Well, I was just reading a blog post about [lazily generating prime numbers][last], and I remember being asked to write a program to generate primes back when I first entered the industry.
-I wonder if they read the same article and turned it into an interview question?"
+"Well, I was just reading a blog post about [lazily generating prime numbers][last], and I remember being asked to write a program to generate primes back when I first entered the industry."

 [last]: http://raganwald.com/2016/04/15/laziness-is-a-virtue.html "“We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris”"